More About This Recipe

 Crack the egg on the counter, not on the side of the pan.
 This prevents any wayward eggshell from getting into your pan.
 You don't need to get fancy and make a big display of cracking them, just open the shell up over the pan and allow the egg to drop gently into the heat.
-Take a spatula and work around the edges of the egg to prevent the white from sticking to the bottom.
+How to Keep Eggs from Sticking to the PanTake a spatula and work around the edges of the egg to prevent the white from sticking to the pan.
 Keep an eye on the heat and make sure the egg doesn’t start cooking any harder than a gentle simmer.
 You can season them now or after they’re plated.

 Watch for the egg white to turn a solid opaque color.
 No clear liquid should be visible anywhere on the egg.
 If the outside edges are thoroughly cooked, but the inside still needs a minute, you can speed up the process by covering the pan with a lid, steaming the egg just a little.

-Do not try to scoop the eggs out with a spatula as you risk breaking the yolks in the process, ruining all of your perfect work.
+Do not try to scoop the eggs out with a spatula as you risk breaking the yolks in the process, ruining all of your work.
 Instead, grab the pan and tilt it just slightly over the plate you are serving on, letting the egg slide gently out on its own and on to the plate.
 If you have an excellent pan or have used enough butter or nonstick spray, they should come out without any resistance at all.
 Season to taste and you’re all done!